filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

    Our current goal is integration with the Station.
 The Station (Core or Desktop) and the Zinnia runtime will initially sit on the same machine.
 If the log consumer sits on the same machine, it shouldn't matter who will attach the timestamp.

+4. Use `XDG_STATE_HOME` to configure where should `zinniad` keep the state files.

+   The major difference between `XDG_STATE_HOME` and `STATE_ROOT` is that `XDG_STATE_HOME` provides a system (or user) wide directory, we need to append a zinnia-specific segment to that path to obtain `STATE_ROOT`.

+   I prefer to give the user full control over the location by providing them `STATE_ROOT` config option.

+   This becomes relevant when Zinnia is running inside the Station.
+If we use `XDG_STATE_HOME`, then we will keep the state in `XDG_STATE_HOME/zinnia`, a different place from where Station keeps its files.
+We could make this path Station specific, but that feels hacky to me and incorrect in the situation when Zinnia runs outside of the Station

+   However, I think it's a good idea to make `STATE_ROOT` an optional configuration option and use `XDG_STATE_HOME/zinnia` as the default value.

 <!--
 What are the different options we considered?
 What are their pros & cons?